-Hugging Face is the GitHub of machine learning — a community hub where you can browse, download, and run thousands of pretrained models for text, image, audio, and multimodal tasks.
+Hugging Face is the GitHub of machine learning.
+In simple words, it is a community hub where we can browse, download, and run thousands of pretrained models.
+These models cover text, image, audio, and multimodal tasks.
 The Transformers library is the Python package that loads those models and runs them with a single function call.

 Prerequisites: Python 3.9+ and basic familiarity with running Python scripts or notebooks.
 A GPU is optional but speeds up the larger models.